okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/updating-saml-cert/main/index.md

    1. Click **Generate new certificate**.
    1. Go to the entry for the new certificate and select **Actions** > **Activate**.

-After you activate the new certificate, your users can't access the application until you upload the new certificate to your ISV.
+After you activate the new certificate, your users can't access the app until you upload the new certificate to your ISV.

 1. Click **View SAML Setup Instructions**.
 1. Download the new certificate and optionally the IdP metadata to provide to your ISV.